TIT8/shelly_button_esp32_arduino/speech_recognition/README.md

 ## The end

 If you have to send a command over Bluetooth (on Arduino Nano 33 Ble sense) or WIFI (on Arduino Nano rp2040 Connect) to the Shelly device, then you will send it in the probabilities check section of the loop function.

 - On the rp2040 you can use the second core (unlike the computation part, here you can benefit from the parallel cores).
 It can communicate with the Nina-EPS32 module via SPI and send the command to the MQTT broker for example.

 - On the nrf52 you will use the MBED driver to talk to the Bluetooth driver and send the message.
 But here you have one core, so this will decrease the overall performance.
 So you will end up using an RTOS to switch back and forth (when needed) between the sending task and the inference task and make the illusion of the concurrency on only one core (like it was in the past to go on the Moon).
-The [Arduino Core for nrf52](https://github.com/arduino/ArduinoCore-mbed/tree/main/cores/arduino/mbed) is already built on MBED OS and will use CMSI-RTOS for Bluetooth.
+The [Arduino Core for nrf52](https://github.com/arduino/ArduinoCore-mbed/tree/main/cores/arduino/mbed) is already built on MBED OS and will use CMSI-RTOS for Bluetooth. [^3]

+[^3]: If you found errors in my way of thinking, please open and ISSUE and make me know.